 As a side note, the best way to prove you cannot pay your current alimony and that you’re not simply defying the order is to pay some alimony if you can’t pay it all.
 This shows good faith and will help your credibility when you make the final argument to the court.

-If your spouse is no longer paying their alimony or you are no longer able to pay your court ordered alimony contact my Naples, Florida law office to talk to an experienced lawyer and learn what your options are.
+If your spouse is no longer paying their alimony or you are no longer able to pay your court ordered alimony contact my Naples, Florida family law office to talk to an experienced lawyer and learn what your options are.